What’s your favorite color?

 And those red sales signs?
 There’s a subconscious method to that madness, too.

-Studies found that the color red causes people to react faster and more forcefully.
-This is probably in part due to our society’s connection to red and danger or warning.
+Studies found that red causes people to react faster and more forcefully.
+This is probably due to our society’s connection to red and danger or warning.

 Retailers capitalize on this reaction to red to impart urgency in their clearance and sales signs.

-We’ve gathered some case studies where the use of color had an impact on some output.
+We’ve gathered some case studies where the use of color impacted some output.

 Case Study 1: Performable red vs. green study